wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

     :align: center
     :width: 100%

-The endpoints can be used both in this interface and with the command-line tool *curl*, so in some examples we will use the two options.
+The Wazuh API endpoints can be reached via the swagger interface or using the command-line tool *curl*.
+In some of the examples below we will use both options.

 .. _api_log_in: